Over the last four years, I have gradually evolved towards a minimalist lifestyle, and the coronavirus has definitely helped me attain this endeavor.

 Watching the minimalist documentary was both enlightening and heartbreaking.

 WHY do we need to fill our lives with stuff?
 What is WRONG with us?
 Why are we so impressed with other people’s stuff?
 Why do things make us so happy?

 Mike and I have never fit the mold of “suburban family”.
 I mean, we love the life we have here in the Chicago suburbs and we love our neighbors, our town, the life we created with our kids here.
 But it’s expensive to live where we do and we don’t live in a fancy rich area, it is genuinely tax-expensive to live anywhere in the Chicago area.

 We don’t need to have the space we do as the kids are growing up and we rarely use the basement other than for storage (that I am slowly eliminating), but we are paying monthly for space that we don’t use.
 Why?

-Why does my husband drive one hour and ten minutes ONE WAY to work a 12 hour day so that he can pay for space that we never use?
+Why does my husband drive one hour and ten minutes ONE WAY to work a 12 hour day so that we can pay for space that we rarely use?
 For a backyard that he can only enjoy two days a week (when the weather is nice, that is).

 It’s questions like those and many more that we were sick of trying to answer.
 And it was during a pandemic that we had to finally answer these and many more tough questions.

 Does that mean we will move tomorrow?
-No, but it does mean that downsizing is imminent and welcomed.
+No. But it does mean that downsizing is imminent.
 More stuff is not what we need.
 Less really IS more and if this pandemic has taught us anything it’s that life is short, things are just things and people are to be treasured.